 Base32 Encoder and Decoder

-Base32 represents binary data using 32 characters — the ten digits 2-7 and the 26 uppercase letters, with no 0/O or 1/I to avoid reading mistakes.
+Base32 represents binary data using 32 characters, the ten digits 2-7 and the 26 uppercase letters, with no 0/O or 1/I to avoid reading mistakes.
 That makes it ideal for anything a human has to type or read aloud: two-factor TOTP secrets, voucher codes, case-insensitive identifiers.
-This tool encodes binary or text to Base32 and decodes it back, following RFC 4648 with optional padding.
+This tool encodes text to Base32 and decodes it back, following RFC 4648 with standard = padding.

 How to encode or decode Base32